nozsavsev/backy/Readme.md

 }
 ```

 _DatabaseService i don't know what we will use so i'll leave it as a placeholder_
-_please let's use prism as database service_
+_please let's use prisma as database service_

 if repository exposes 3rd party integrations: